Breaking News | Insecurity: PDP Advises FG To Create National Boarder Protection Force

 Secondus called for the deployment of technology in the fight against terror, banditry and other crimes.

-The PDP national chairman advised the Federal Government to recruit more personnel to strengthen the security agencies, and provide them with kinetic instruments of war and law enforcement.
+The PDP national chairman advised the Federal Government to recruit more personnel to strength the security agencies, and provide them with kinetic instruments of war and law enforcement.

 “In addition, efforts should be made toward partnership with foreign governments and miscellaneous entities for the war efforts.